 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price will be arbitrarily determined between us and the underwriters and may bear no relationship to our earnings, book value, net worth or other financial criteria of value and may not be indicative of the market price for the common stock after this offering.
+The initial public offering price was arbitrarily determined between us and the underwriters and may bear no relationship to our earnings, book value, net worth or other financial criteria of value and may not be indicative of the market price for the common stock after this offering.
 After completion of this offering, the market price of our common stock will be subject to change as a result of market conditions and other factors.
 Neither we nor the underwriters can assure investors that an active trading market will develop for our common stock, or that the shares will trade in the public market at or above the initial public offering price.
-The estimated initial public offering price range set forth on the cover page of this preliminary prospectus is subject to change as a result of market conditions and other factors.